Martins3/Martins3.github.io/hack/ps/ptrace.md

 >        tached  using  PTRACE_O_TRACEFORK,  PTRACE_O_TRACEVFORK,  and PTRACE_O_TRACECLONE.  addr must be zero.  data contains a bit
 >        mask of ptrace options to activate immediately.
 >
->        Permission to perform a PTRACE_SEIZE is governed by a ptrace access mode PTRACE_MODE_ATTACH_REALCREDS check; see below.
+>    plain    Permission to perform a PTRACE_SEIZE is governed by a ptrace access mode PTRACE_MODE_ATTACH_REALCREDS check; see below.

 ## kernel/trace/ 下的内容